magenta-aps/os2borgerpc-kiosk-image/docs/source/install_setup.rst

 When it's a hidden SSID ``nmtui`` currently cannot see it, and thus can't activate  a connection to it.

 Here follows a workaround:

+You will need to exit the installation wizard to perform all of the required steps.

 Type ``nmtui`` in the terminal and press Enter to start it.